 Research opportunities: Many students use the summer vacations to gain research experience and Peterhouse has good links to laboratory researchers in Cambridge and elsewhere.

-In addition to access to laboratories, links with international research enable interested students to join field projects in Australia, the USA, Spain and Madagascar.
+In addition, links with international research enable interested students to join field projects and laboratories in many counties.

 Biology events: Peterhouse has an active scientific society, the Kelvin Club with talks from notable speakers three-times a term.

 There are also subject related social events throughout the year, with the annual NatSci Dinner being a highlight.